-Evan Jacoby is an RTC columnist and contributor.
-You can find him @evanjacoby on Twitter.
+Brian Otskey is the Big East correspondent for RTC and a regular contributor.
+You can find him @botskey on Twitter.
 See bottom of the post for the Official RTC Star System.

 Syracuse has a quick turnaround on the road after losing to Notre Dame on Saturday.
 Can Cincinnati make it two straight losses for the Orange?
 Rankings are subject to change with a new RTC Top 25 coming out today.

 #1 Syracuse @ Cincinnati – 7:00 PM EST on ESPN (****)

 - After suffering a surprising first loss at Notre Dame on Saturday, Syracuse is back in action 48 hours later on the road against one of the hottest teams in the Big East.
 Cincinnati would tie Syracuse in the loss column with a win, becoming one of six teams with two losses.
 How do the Orange avoid that fate?
 It’s simpler than you might think.
 Shoot the ball better (34% vs. ND) and defend at a high level.
 Even without Fab Melo in the lineup, Syracuse has much more depth than Cincinnati.
 Good guard play out of Scoop Jardine and Dion Waiters will be important for the Orange.
 Cincinnati will look to slow the pace and make this game a half court battle.
 Syracuse needs to rebound the ball well and get out and run at every chance.
 Waiters adds that spark off the bench for Jim Boeheim but Jardine has to take care of the basketball and move the ball well in half court situations.